Reactive Attachment Disorder

 There is no medication to treat RAD itself.
-However, the doctor may use medication if the child has severe symptoms, such as explosive anger or problems sleeping.
+However, the doctor may sometimes use a medication as an adjunct to treatment to help manage severe behavioral symptoms, such as explosive anger or problems sleeping.

 The use of so-called holding therapies and/or "rebirthing" techniques is controversial.
 There is no scientific evidence to support the effectiveness of such interventions.

 What Is the Outlook for Children With RAD?

 If not treated, RAD can have a negative impact on a child's physical, emotional, behavioral, social, and moral development.
 Children with RAD generally are at higher risk for: